 Note: SPF records should have fewer than 512 characters, and only UTF-8 characters are supported.

 Before you begin: ensure the new email address can send and receive email, and your SPF record is valid and includes the following text:

-Note: You may need your IT department to assist.
+Note: You may need the assistance of your IT department.

 As a team administrator for your enterprise account, click your avatar and select team, then settings.